riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 ...
 {% endhighlight %}

-And with that the refactoring is complete... now we're ready for one final change.
+And with that the refactoring is complete... now we're ready for one final step.

 ###Adding a sort indicator
 It would be nice to have a sort indicator to provide some visual feedback to the user regarding how the table is currently sorted.
 We'll use <a href="http://fortawesome.github.io/Font-Awesome/" target="_blank">font awesome</a> icons to indicate the sort direction.
 A <a href="https://atmospherejs.com/natestrauser/font-awesome" target="_blank">package</a> is available, so lets get that added.